clojure-emacs/cider/doc/caveats.md

 ## Injecting dependencies and Leiningen pedantic: abort mode

-Because injection currently creates an override of the `nrepl` dependency that Leingingen also pulls in starting up the REPL will fail if `:pedantic? :abort` is set.
-Either remove the `:pedantic? :abort` setting or switch off injecting the dependencies with setting `cider-inject-dependencies-at-jack-in` to `nil` and provide the dependencies by editing your `~/.lein/profiles.clj` as described in the [standalone REPL](installation.md#setting-up-a-standalone-repl) section.
+Because injection currently creates an override of the nREPL dependency that Leingingen also pulls in starting up the REPL will fail if `:pedantic? :abort` is set.
+There are several ways to address this:

+* Remove the `:pedantic? :abort` setting.
+* Switch off injecting the dependencies with setting `cider-inject-dependencies-at-jack-in` to `nil` and provide the dependencies by editing your `~/.lein/profiles.clj` as described in the [standalone REPL](installation.md#setting-up-a-standalone-repl) section.
+* Adjust the value of `cider-jack-in-dependencies`, so it includes the same nREPL value as the one that's bundled with Leiningen.